Tesla Model 3 saloon - Interior & comfort

 Even more so than the Model S, the Model 3's interior is a breath of fresh air.
 Tesla is famously a software company that makes cars, and the entire interior is focused around a beautiful 15-inch central touchscreen.
 Look for buttons or switches and you'll only find a handful on the steering wheel controlling music and traditional electric window switches on the doors.

 You control all of the car’s functions via the touchscreen and steering wheel, which now has improved scroll wheels that feel better to use.
-It displays all of the essential information for the driver, including speed, range and location.
+The screen displays all of the essential information for the driver, including speed, range and location.
 The system is one of the best found in any car, with little or no lag, but it can be a bit unwieldy to use when in motion, with some of the menus requiring you to reach to the far side of the screen.
 Overall though, the response and clarity of the display is excellent and the system is intuitive and simple to use.

 Tesla Model 3 dashboard

 There is no conventional instrument binnacle, central control stack or large air vents.
 The Model 3 has a simple, horizontal swathe of wood and leather trim, only broken by the touchscreen and steering wheel.
 Hot or cool air blows out of a single slot along the dashboard, with the direction and force of the stream controlled by – you guessed it – a graphic on the touchscreen.

-Tesla's rapid growth has led to a focus on build quality concerns, and while a BMW or Audi still has the edge here, the Model 3 does appear to be a step forward from the Model S and overly complex Model X. Thanks to its close ties with Volvo, we think the Polestar's interior also feels slightly better built.
+Tesla's rapid growth has led to a focus on build quality concerns, and while a BMW or Audi still has the edge here, the Model 3 appears to be a step forward from the Model S and overly complex Model X. However, thanks to its close ties with Volvo, we think the Polestar's interior feels slightly better built.